jenkinsci/jenkins-charm/README.md

-These will be executed when the main install, `config-changed` or `upgrade-charm` hooks are executed (as the `config-changed` and `upgrade-charm` hooks just call install)..
+These will be executed when the main install, `config-changed` or `upgrade-charm` hooks are executed (as the `config-changed` and `upgrade-charm` hooks just call install).

-Additional hooks are executed in the context of the install hook so may use any variables which are defined in this hook.
+Additional hooks are executed in the context of the install hook so you may use any variables which are defined in this hook.

 # Jenkins Project Information